Nutrient Cycles in Earth System Models Seminar Series

 This remote seminar series will explore how nutrients (i.e. nitrogen and phosphorus) are currently represented in ESMs, and we will consider strategies for improving how nutrient cycling is represented.
 Communication and collaboration between the modeling and ecology/biogeoscience communities is critical to answer the most pressing questions in nutrient cycling and incorporate the answers into ESMs, and this seminar will provide an opportunity to work to begin doing that.

-The goal of this remote seminar series is for ecologists and biogeoscientists of all career stages to develop a clear understanding of how nutrient cycles are represented (or not represented) in ESMs.
-Emphasis will be placed on identifying key knowledge gaps that need to be addressed with “on-the-ground” research before they can be incorporated into models, and optimizing collection of experimental/empirical data to support modeling efforts.
-Considerable time will be spent collaboratively envisioning and developing a “distributed experiment” plan to address a pressing question - jointly identified in the seminar, and carried out by INCyTE Network participants.
-We anticipate that many more questions will be identified than can be addressed but we hope that the conversations in this seminar can lay out a road map for future research priorities in support of more robust representation of nutrient cycles in ESMs.
+The goal of this remote seminar series is for ecologists and biogeoscientists of all career stages (graduate students, postdocs, and PIs) to develop a clear understanding of how nutrient cycles are represented (or not represented) in ESMs.
+Emphasis will be placed on identifying key knowledge gaps that need to be addressed with “on-the-ground” research before they can be incorporated into models.
+Considerable time will be spent collaboratively envisioning and developing a “distributed experiment” plan that can be used to addresses a pressing question/s - jointly identified in the series, and carried out by INCyTE Network participants.
+We anticipate that many more questions will be identified than can be addressed but we hope that the conversations in this seminar can lay out a road map for future research priorities in support of more robust inclusion of nutrient cycles in ESMs.